 If wide audiences are "able to be exposed to new titles from a trusted source that they get delivered to their house or they're listening to on the radio, we're able to uplift marginalized voices that 10 years ago, even in 2013, just weren't on most people's radars," Richmond said.

-Jennifer Baker, creator and host of the podcast, admires the Concierge's inclusion of short stories, essays and poetry.
+Jennifer Baker, creator and host of the Minorities in Publishing podcast, admires the Concierge's inclusion of short stories, essays and poetry.
 Poetry, in particular, she said, is often underrepresented in larger literary conversations.
 (Though, she did find "Ladies First" to be an "interesting choice" for a category.
 About that tag, Mayer said, "Ladies First is kind of a playful name, but it serves an important purpose — helping people find books that center women's voices and women's experiences.")

 The improvements Baker wants to see in year-end collections?
 More trans and disabled representation, and more books from independent and university presses, she said.
 "For trans and disabled visibility, all the lists have a long way to go.
 They probably only have one, if any, trans author."